 The coffin was put aboard an undertaker’s wagon and conveyed to the Roman Catholic Cemetery of the Holy Cross.
 The only persons at the cemetery were the undertaker and his assistant, two grave-diggers, two watchmen and a couple of newspapermen.
 The little company acted as pallbearers, and carried the coffin to the receiving vault.
 The last act in the receiving vault was performed at Holmes’ express command.

 The lid of the coffin was taken off and the body was lifted out and laid on the ground.
 Then the bottom of the coffin was filled with cement.
 The body was then replaced in the coffin and covered with cement.

 It was Holmes’ idea that this cement would harden around his body and prevent any attempt at grave robbery.
 The coffin was left in the receiving vault under the guard of two watchmen, who will remain on duty all night.

 Tomorrow afternoon, the body will be interred in a grave in the cemetery, and it is probable that at the time religious services will be conducted by Father Dailey.
 Holmes made no will and left no confession.
 This is according to Mr Rotan.

 He says he knows Holmes made no will, and, while the murderer gave him this morning a big bundle of papers, the lawyer says that he is confident that these papers relate only to private business matters.
 As yet, Mr Rotan has had no opportunity to examine them.

-Mrs Pietzel was seen after Holmes was hanged.
-All she could say, between her sobs, was that she was glad that he had received her just deserts, but that his death would not return to her her husband or her children.
-Mrs Pietzel will return to her home, at Galva, Illinois, next week.
+Mrs Pitezel was seen after Holmes was hanged.
+All she could say, between her sobs, was that she was glad that he had received her just desserts, but that his death would not return to her husband or her children.
+Mrs Pitezel will return to her home, at Galva, Illinois, next week.

 The two women referred to by Holmes in his confession from the scaffold were Julia Connor of Chicago and Emily Cigrand of Anderson, Indiana.